 Our mission is to serve as an independent and objective inspection, audit, and investigative body to promote efficiency, effectiveness and economy in the Department of Corrections' programs and operations, and to prevent and detect crime, corruption, fraud, abuse, misconduct, gross mismanagement, and waste.

-Within the Bureau of Internal Audit, Inspections and Evaluations is the Environmental Health and Safety Section.
-This section provides the Inspector General with an alternative mechanism to traditional audit and investigative disciplines to assess Departmental programs and activities that relate to safety and health.
+Environmental Health and Safety Section provides the Inspector General with an alternative mechanism to traditional audit and investigative disciplines to assess Departmental programs and activities that relate to safety and health.
 In addition to assessing Department programs, the Division conducts special reviews requested by the Inspector General or Secretary that arise suddenly and need immediate attention.

 The Bureau of State Investigations/Law Enforcement are responsible for criminal and administrative investigation of matters relating to the Department.

 The Office of the Inspector General – FDC was initially awarded accredited status by the Commission for Florida Law Enforcement Accreditation, Inc. in 2015, and was reaccredited in 2018.
 The Office of the Inspector General – FDC accreditation program is managed by the agency's Accreditation Manager who is responsible for ensuring that the agency maintains compliance with all professional standards of the Commission for Florida Law Enforcement Accreditation, Inc. Accreditation is an ongoing, voluntary process, which provides a systematic and internal assessment of the agency's procedures, directives and practices.
 For more information on Inspectors General Accreditation, please visit the Florida Accreditation website.